-I am fortunate to have experienced a full and varied professional career throughout over 35 years of working life.
+I am fortunate to have experienced a full and varied professional career throughout nearly 40 years of working life.
 This has spanned a variety of situations and disciplines at home and abroad, including conservation biology of tortoises, habitat and other wildlife surveys, environmental management of golf courses and the conception and implementation of sustainability programmes for Olympic and Paralympic Games and other major events.
 Throughout my career I have been a strong advocate for professional standards in ecology and environmental management and the development of integrated approaches to sustainability.

 Below are some of the highlights from my work:

 Since my work on the sustainability programme for London 2012, I have been delighted to witness the development of the international standard ISO 20121: 2012 Event Sustainability Management Systems with Guidance for Use.
 Not only is this a fabulous legacy from London 2012, but it has also become in its own right a valuable tool to enable other event organisations implement effective sustainability programmes.

 I am particularly pleased to have been commissioned on a number of prestigious projects to support the development of corporate sustainability programmes based on the framework of ISO 20121.
 These include UEFA (for the Euro 2016 Championship in France) and the World Economic Forum (for the Annual Meeting in Davos, Switzerland – since 2015).

 Since 2013 I have participated as an expert advisor to the International Olympic Committee’s (IOC) prestigious Evaluation Commission responsible for assessing the candidatures of cities bidding to host the Olympic and Paralympic Games.

 To date I have been involved in four rounds of evaluation: